openhab/website/blog/2023-07-23-openhab-4-0-release.md

 _Florian Hotze, openHAB Maintainer_

-openHAB 4 also included enhancements to the JavaScript Scripting automation add-on, and the [openHAB JavaScript library (openhab-js)](https://github.com/openhab/openhab-js).
+openHAB 4 also includes enhancements to the JavaScript Scripting automation add-on, and the [openHAB JavaScript library (openhab-js)](https://github.com/openhab/openhab-js).

-We have worked both on (significantly) reducing the memory usage by 33% and also improving the performance.
+We have worked both on reducing the memory usage (by approx. 30%) and also improving the performance.
 By caching the injection of the helper library, we were able to reduce the initial evaluation time of a script to approx. a sixth compared to not-caching the helper library injection.

 But as already said, we not only worked on the add-on - the library also received numerous enhancements, including a rewrite of the Item metadata and channel-link APIs and the new `Quantity` API.
 The [`Quantity` API](/addons/automation/jsscripting/#quantity) allows handling of UoM, e.g. unit conversion, inside your JS scripts by utilizing the UoM capabilities provided by openHAB Core.

-To get informed about all breaking changes, enhancements, and fixes, visit [the changelog](https://github.com/openhab/openhab-js/blob/v4.5.0/CHANGELOG.md).
+To get informed about all breaking changes, enhancements, and fixes, have a look at [the openhab-js changelog](https://github.com/openhab/openhab-js/blob/v4.5.0/CHANGELOG.md).

 ### JRuby Scripting